How are you? 🤩

 I was on a coding cloud, infatuated with my new career as a web developer.
 For weeks, I would wake up at 06:00, sneak out of bed, and start coding until my eyes turned square, twelve hours later.

-After finishing my first freelance project couple of weeks ago, the fatigue kicked in, and so did the blues.
-I felt slightly sad in that way that one may feel the day after completing a race.
+After finishing my first freelance project a couple of weeks ago, the fatigue kicked in, and so did the blues.
+I felt slightly sad in the way that one may feel the day after completing a race.

 Thus, I’ve been taking it easy this week.
 Trying to be patient and allowing myself to return to my emotional baseline.

-From here on, there’ll be no more sprinting towards mastery.
+From here on, there’ll be no more sprinting toward mastery.
 I’ve realized now, learning to code is marathon material.